-One of a pair (see 1993.367.1) of shaped oval trencher salts on a scrolled base with scrolled feet and plain molded sides.
-The rim and interior is slightly lobed and silver gilt (?), as is the bottom of the cover.
-Cover is chased, hinged and of scallop shell form.
-Engraved with AE changed to AP(?) on the underside.
+One of a pair (see 1993.367.2) of shaped oval trencher salts on a scrolled base with scrolled feet and plain molded sides.
+The rim and the interior are slightly lobed in four parts.
+The interior is gilt as is the underside of the cover.
+Cover is chased and hinged, of scallop shell form.
+Engraved with AE changed to AP(?) on the underside of the salt.

 Elizabeth Parke Firestone and Harvey S. Firestone, Jr. Collection